 Tip: You should be able to hear some rice "popping" or crackling in the pan.
 Finally, do a taste test.
 If not salty enough, add 1 teaspoon to 1 tablespoon more fish sauce (or salt if vegetarian).
 If not spicy enough, add more chopped fresh chili.
 If too salty for your taste, add a squeeze of lime or lemon juice to offset it.Continue to 9 of 9 below.

 09 of 09

 To serve, sprinkle with spring onion and coriander.
-Serve on a platter, or, as they do in Thailand, in a pineapple, as shown.
-(Learn how to carve your own: Thai-style Pineapple "Boat".)
+Serve on a platter, or, as they do in Thailand, in a Thai-style Pineapple "Boat".
 Thai chili sauce can be served on the side for those who like it extra spicy.
-For a great homemade Thai chili sauce, see Nam Prik Pao Chili Sauce Recipe.
+For a great homemade Thai chili sauce, try a nam prik pao chili sauce recipe.